opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 * *Draft* **OGC API - Features - Part 4: Create, Replace, Update and Delete** defines the behaviour of an API that allows resource instances to be added, replaced, modified and/or removed for a collection.

-* *Draft* **OGC API - Features - Part 5: Schemas** specifies how features can be described by a logical schema and how such schemas are published in an OGC Web API implementation.
+* *Draft* **OGC API - Features - Part 5/OGC API - Common - Part 3: Schemas** specifies how features can be described by a logical schema and how such schemas are published in an OGC Web API implementation.

 * *Draft* **OGC API - Features - Part 6: Property Selection** specifies how the representation of a resource can be reduced to selected properties of the resource using a query parameter.